Elnix90/Youtube-Downloader/README.md

 - Change the output path and file format.
 - Disable playlist modifications and only download.

+I will make some other differents scripts like the main.py, to propose different logics to download, like a function who downloads only the content of a playlist

 ---

 ## 📂 Project Structure

 ```
-├── main.py                  # Entry point of the program
+├── main.py                           # Main function (fecthces liked and download liked explained [here](#usage))
+├── download_videos_from_playlist.py  # Download function to download a playlist
+├── ALBUMS                            # List of patterns to add to an album see [here](#features) to see how
+├── CONFIG                            # Same as ALBUMS, but for lyrics fetching
+├── CREDS                             # client-secret and token for google authenticating
+├── TAGS                              # Same as 2 before but not yet implemented
 ├── FUNCTIONS/                        # Core features: download, playlist ops, file handling
-├── CONSTANTS.py              # Paths and configuration constants
+├── CONSTANTS.py                      # Paths constants
 ├── requirements.txt                  # Python dependencies
 ├── README.md                         # This file
-├── CREDS                     # client-secret and token for google authenticating
-└── JSON                      # Where the big lists are downloaded
+└── JSON                              # Where the big lists will downloaded (may be removed in the future)
 ```

 ---